+35725368683

 The Family Court hears applications for:

-The matrimonial home is the house, apartment, or other structure used as the family’s primary residence and usual family home.
+The matrimonial home refers to the house, apartment, or other structure that serves as the family’s primary residence and usual family home.

 The applicant is the spouse who claims part of the property; the respondent is the spouse against whom the application is made.